littleboycoding/solana-test-validator-js/README.md

 # solana-test-validator-js

-Spin-up solana-test-validator instance in JavaScript, intended to be use with framework.
+Spin-up solana-test-validator instance in JavaScript, intended to be use with test framework.

 It also create connection instance and funded account ready to be use in test !